Nikhil-Vats/bio-pv-web-component/README.md

 <script src="dist/bundle.js" type="module"></script>
 ```

+Also download the 1r6a.pdb file from pdbs folder.

 This links to the relevant scripts to define the component and fetch data.

 ### In the `<body>`